 Depending on your financial situation, you may have to pay LAO for some or all of your legal fees.

 What if I am denied a certificate to pay for my own lawyer?

 What if I am unhappy with services provided by LAO?

-If you are unhappy with the service provided by LAO, you can complain.
-See “Making a Complaint”.
+If you are unhappy with the service provided by LAO, you can make a complaint.